 All of this is intended to allow people to search less and to get the information they need right off the bat.
 But why should you care about this so much?

-Why are Local 3-Packs so important for your business?
+Why are Local 3-Packs essential for your business

 If you’re a brick-and-mortar business operating in a localized area, then you need to utilize these new features in your daily life.
 It’s critical that you get familiar with Google’s local space.

 Actually, local searches, especially “[business] near me” are becoming increasingly popular!

 According to Nick Wilsdon (Vodafone), 46% of all Google searches have local intent.
 These are some staggering numbers.